havidn/havidn/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=havidn.havidn&style=flat-square&color=0088cc)

-I'm a graduate of Quality Engineering from Altera Academy Bootcamp, I enjoy processing data with experience in processing team data at my last job.
-I like to improve the performance of a system by enhancing the details on the system to make it even better, in this boot camp I learned a lot from projects to improve the performance of a system both from the backend and from the frontend by using several applications such as Postman, Intelej and selenium to perform automated testing, from that project I also learn about team management, collaboration, and problem-solving.
+Graduated from Gadjah Mada University, I enjoy processing data with experience in processing team data at my last job.
+Also experienced in preventive maintenance and electrical repairs.
+Currently, I graduated from the Quality Engineer Immersive program at Alterra Academy to improve my skills in processing data and improving software performance.
+I have high confidence in Manual Testing using Postman and cURL.
+Web Automated testing using Selenium and Cucumber.
+API Automated Testing using Rest Assured and Postman (Runner and Monitor).
+Mobile Apps Testing using Appium and Performance Testing using Jmeter.
+I can write BDD well.

 ### Languages and Tools: